Terraform the Hard Way

 terraform plan -no-color -out=plan.out

-But the problem with this is that it leads to one more pinned dependency — a binary you curl-install at a fixed release, with its own maintainer, its own release cadence, and its own seat on your supply-chain surface.
+It's one more pinned dependency — a binary you curl-install at a fixed release, with its own maintainer, its own release cadence, and its own seat on your supply-chain surface.

 15